nubank/fklearn/docs/source/index.rst

 Fklearn
 =======

-**fklearn** uses functional programming principles to make it easier to solve real business problems using Machine Learning.
+**fklearn** uses functional programming principles to make it easier to solve real problems with Machine Learning.

 The name is a reference to the widely known `scikit-learn <https://scikit-learn.org/stable/>`_ library.